kocdeniz/msdt-poc/README.md

 # Conclusion

 There is currently no available legit patch that would come from Microsoft.
 Until that time,what we learn is that, the indusrty will have a hard time to inspect incoming impact of threats.
-This vulnerability is brand new, simple and a current zero day that has no fix.
+This vulnerability is brand new, simple and a current zero day that has no concrete fix.